zacharycohn/acqstack-journeymap/_pages/external-clients/agreements.md

 ---

 ### How long does this process usually take?
-As of December 2016, the average time is 42 days.
-The amount of time spent in the Agreements process depends largely on how fast TTS and the agency partner get the necessary approvals.
-This process usually takes between 30-60 days, but is highly variable depending on how long it takes to obtain signature and finalize the engagement.
+As of December 2016, the average time from IAA Request Form being filled out to final signature is 42 days, and typically ranges from 30 to 60 days.
+The amount of time spent in the Agreements process depends largely on how fast TTS and the agency partner get the necessary approvals and signatures and finalize the agreement.

 ### What happens in this stage?
 The TTS IAA process is used to formalize a tripartite agreement between TTS, National Capital Region (NCR) Contracting Office, and an agency partner where TTS/NCR will perform an assisted acquisition on behalf of the agency partner.

-The TTS Agreements team will manage the workflow of shipping all documents to all the right approvers - please do not reach out to them to request signatures directly.
+The TTS Agreements team will manage the workflow of shipping all documents to all the right approvers - please do not reach out to reviewers and approvers to request signatures directly.

 We cannot leave this stage until money is obligated, not just IAA signed.